 Gender-Based Violence and Environmental Linkages

 In order to fill a critical knowledge gap, USAID commissioned AGENT to conduct a global review of evidence on the connections between gender-based violence (GBV) and environment linkages.
-As a result, AGENT collected over 100 case studies and 300 survey responses to support its FY18 research which is the first of its kind examining these connections.
-In FY19, AGENT will release a paper revealing research findings across issues and sectors.
+As a result, AGENT collected over 100 case studies and 300 survey responses.
+The research is the first of its kind examining these connections across environment links.
+AGENT released the resulting paper, Gender-based violence and environment links: The violence of inequality, revealing research findings across issues and sectors.
 Due to widespread demand from a range of international stakeholders, AGENT will also use these findings to develop technical resources, networks, and recommendations on how to mitigate and respond to GBV in environmental programming and projects, with a particular focus on what USAID and IUCN can do collectively.

-The forthcoming research (publishing in November 2019) is already generating impact.
+The research has already generating impact, including leading to the launch of a global challenge on Resilient, Inclusive, & Sustainable Environments (RISE) to identify and fund promising approaches that address GBV in programs that focus on the access, use, control and management of natural resources.
 Due to widespread demand from a range of international stakeholders, AGENT will also use these findings to develop technical resources, networks, and recommendations on how to mitigate and respond to GBV in environmental programming and projects, with a particular focus on what USAID and IUCN can do collectively.

 For more on this research, please click here.

 A Sea of Opportunities